Houghton Mifflin Harcourt: Recapitalization in 2010

 On March 10, 2010, Houghton Mifflin Harcourt announced that it had completed its re-capitalization.
 In addition to a new investment of $650 million of equity, the debt levels of the company were reduced by approximately 60% and the annual interest payments by over 75%.
-According to the Irish State Broadcaster, RTÉ, the old equity investors based in Ireland has lost all their investment.
+According to the Irish State Broadcaster, RTÉ, the old equity investors based in Ireland have lost all their investment.
 The Irish Independent reported that the old shareholders were denied a shareholders meeting to vote or discuss the restructuring.
 The former shareholders have been left with warrants over 5% of the company, in the case its value recovers to previous levels.

 On September 19, 2011, it was announced that Linda K. Zecher would be replacing Barry O'Callahan as chief executive officer and Director of Houghton Mifflin Harcourt after O'Callahan resigned.
 In July 2012, Zecher detailed her plans for post-bankruptcy to D.C.
 Denison at The Boston Globe.
 Zecher went to HMH from Microsoft.

 In 2012, HMH acquired the culinary and reference portfolio of John Wiley & Sons, including CliffsNotes and Webster's New World Dictionary.

-The company went public in November 2013.
+HMH went public in November 2013.

-In 2014, Houghton Mifflin Harcourt sponsored Curious George (TV series) on PBS Kids replacing Chuck E. Cheese.
+In 2014, Houghton Mifflin Harcourt sponsored Curious George (TV series) on PBS Kids, replacing Chuck E. Cheese.

 On May 13, 2014, HMH bought Channel One News.
 In 2015, Houghton Mifflin struggled to find a charity that would accept royalties for Mein Kampf by Adolf Hitler.

-On February 15, 2017, John J. ("Jack") Lynch, Jr., the former CEO of Renaissance Learning, was named the new CEO of Houghton Mifflin Harcourt.
+On February 15, 2017, John J. ("Jack") Lynch Jr., the former CEO of Renaissance Learning, was named the new CEO of Houghton Mifflin Harcourt.

 In 2018, HMH sold its Steck-Vaughn adult education titles to Paxen Publishing and its Riverside test publishing subsidiary to Alpine Investments.